suewonjp/tclsh-wrapper/README.md

     - When the terminal prints something like `^[a`, then you're OK.
     - If your terminal prints something different, **Tclsh-Wrapper** may not recognize key bindings with ALT key press.
         - Many terminals offer an option for you to switch how it handles ALT key press.
 Consult the help or manual of your terminal.
-- Support for filepath containing spaces
+- Support for file path containing spaces
     - Since version 1.4
-    - Filepath containing spaces can be recognized only when you prepend a backslash in front of the space like `~/Google\ Drive`.
+    - File path containing spaces can be recognized only when you prepend a backslash in front of the space like `~/Google\ Drive`.
     - As a limitation, no other method is supported
         - **Tclsh-Wrapper** can't recognize quoted path with single/double quotation marks.
         - Thus, don't expect quoting path containing spaces would work.
 Only prepending backslash will work.